TahaMunir2/RISC-V-RV32IM-FPGA/readme.md

 To program the FPGA, we had to use a program called Quartus.
 We were able to put our .sv files onto Quartus and use its many, many features to set up the right conditions for the FPGA to allow us to port our CPU onto it.

 The first hurdle was the memory; as we discussed, we would need to use 2 BRAM blocks.
 First, imem: It would need 1024, 32-bit words called imem_ram, which we will call inside the insmem module.
+We MUST make sure to uncheck make the output registered or else it will take 2 cycles to read (I had this issue for days).
 For this imem block, we would also need to initialise its memory content using a program. mif file where we will write the instruction memory code (similar to our program.hex files).
 This insmem would now be clocked too, making reading from it synchronous.
 We initialise a new block inside our in-memory block like so:

 #### Memory: